NEW MEMBERS & BEGINNERS

 THIS MEANS IN ORDER TO JOIN BALMORAL TRI CLUB YOU MUST ALSO BE A MEMBER OF TRIATHLON NSW

-Triathlon NSW membership provides benefits including public liability and personal accident insurance cover while you are racing and training in sanctioned events, and cheaper race entry fees.
+Triathlon Australia membership provides benefits including public liability and personal accident insurance cover while you are racing in sanctioned events and training for sanctioned events, and cheaper race entry fees.

 Ready to sign up?
 Joining the club is simple: Join Triathlon NSW here and select Balmoral Triathlon Club as your club.